 1. How to be prepared for an accident

-While auto insurance policies don’t make for exciting reading, you need to understand exactly what’s in yours.
+The first step in determining what to do in an accident takes place before the accident: drivers should take the time to understand exactly what their auto insurance policy covers.
 “A lot of people don’t even know what their policies are,” says Michael Gutter, assistant professor of family financial management at the University of Florida.

 “It’s important that you take a look at that.
 State laws vary.
 You’ll want to know what protections are there for you, particularly if the other person doesn’t have insurance.”

-Make sure you have your insurance information — name of provider, policy number and phone number — in both your wallet and your glove compartment, as the glove compartment could be damaged in an accident.
+- Make sure the insurance card and other information — name of provider, policy number and phone number — is in the glove compartment and in your wallet, in case you can’t get to the glove compartment after an accident.

 2. Make sure everyone is OK, then call the police.

 “Obviously the first thing you want to do is make sure everyone involved is OK,” says Kip Diggs, a spokesman for State Farm Insurance.
-If injuries are serious, of course, dial 911 for an ambulance.
-Otherwise, move your cars out of traffic to avoid another accident.
+If injuries are serious, dial 911 for an ambulance.
+Otherwise, move the vehicles out of traffic to avoid another accident.

-Experts advise that in any accident you should call the police.
+Experts advise always calling the police after an accident.
 “Even if the other person says, ‘I’ll take care of you; I’ve got a brother-in-law with a body shop that can fix your car,’ you still want to call,” says Beth Hanlon, an agent for Allstate Insurance in Riverhead, N.Y.

-That’s because you don’t know how things will turn out, and a police report will provide an official record of the accident.
-If you’re on an interstate highway, call county or state law enforcement.
+This provides an extra measure of protection for everyone involved, and a police report will provide an official record of the accident.
+If the accident happens on an interstate highway, call county or state law enforcement.